Design of Geometric Molecular Bonds: Introduction

 Although the Watson-Crick pairing of bases between two single strands of DNA is very specific, DNA is known to undergo other, less specific interactions.
 One well-studied interaction is called a \emph{stacking bond}, formed when \emph{any} pair of terminated double helices --- known as \emph{blunt ends} --- face each other, as shown in Figure~\ref{fig:origami}(c).
 Since two edges of a standard DNA origami rectangle consist entirely of blunt ends, DNA origami rectangles are known to bind along their edges to form long polymers of many origamis, despite the fact that no hybridization between single strands occurs between them.
 One way to avoid stacking between origamis is to leave out staple strands along the edge, so that rather than blunt ends, there are single-stranded loops of the scaffold strand~\cite{rothemund2006folding}.

-Woo and Rothemund~\cite{sungwook_bonds_2011} turned unintended origami stacking into a feature with the following idea: leave out \emph{some} of the staples along the edge, but keep others; see Figure~\ref{fig:origami}(d).
+Woo and Rothemund~\cite{sungwook_bonds_2011} turned the bug of unintended origami stacking into a feature with the following idea: leave out \emph{some} of the staples along the edge, but keep others; see Figure~\ref{fig:origami}(d).
 Although individual blunt ends bind nonspecifically to others, the only way for \emph{all} blunt ends along an edge to bind is with matching blunt ends on another origami in the same relative positions.
 Thus, geometric placement of blunt ends makes the entire side of an origami into a specific ``macrobond''.
 Figure~\ref{fig:origami}(d) shows how this approach enforces that a set of origamis bind to form only intended arrangements.

-The idea extends from 2D origami rectangles with 1D edges, to 3D origami boxes with 2D rectangular faces as demonstrated by Gerling, Wagenbauer, Neuner, and Dietz~\cite{dietz_bonds_science_2015}.\footnote{The motif is slightly different.
+The idea extends from 2D origami rectangles with 1D edges, to 3D origami boxes with 2D rectangular faces as demonstrated by Gerling, Wagenbauer, Neuner, and Dietz~\cite{dietz_bonds_science_2015}.\footnote{The way stacking bonds are used is slightly different.
 Rather than helices orthogonal to the origami face, they are parallel.
 As seen in Figure~\ref{fig:origami}(e), pairs of whole helices protrude and a complementary face has a two-helix ``gap'' into which these helices fit to form four total stacking bonds.} They rationally design polymers of many origamis with prescribed sizes and shapes such as the 4-mer ABCD shown in Fig.~\ref{fig:origami}(e).

 The preceding description of macrobonds is idealized: other mechanisms may permit unintended pairs of macrobonds to bind spuriously.
 Figure~\ref{fig:origami}(f) shows two macrobonds aligning sufficiently many blunt ends to attach stably via two such mechanisms: \emph{flexibility} of DNA helices and \emph{misalignment} of macrobonds.
 This paper is an attempt to attack the latter problem with coding theory.